juhaku/utoipa/README.md

-Macros for autogenerating documentation | :heavy_check_mark: Done, but some things missing Embed Swagger UI for OpenAPI documentation | :heavy_check_mark: Done Embed ReDocly for OpenAPI documentation | :x: Not done Integration with Actix web framework | :heavy_minus_sign: In development Integration with Rocker framework | :x: Not done
+Macros for autogenerating documentation | :heavy_check_mark: Done, but some things missing Embed Swagger UI for OpenAPI documentation | :heavy_check_mark: Done Embed ReDocly for OpenAPI documentation | :x: Not done Integration with Actix web framework | :heavy_check_mark: Done Integration with Rocker framework | :x: Not done
 Write exessive documentation & Book & Examples | :x: Not done At least 90 % tested code | :heavy_minus_sign: Still ongoing along with the other development